75th/parallaxative/readme.md

 - **0** means it's one pixel away from scrolling onto the bottom of the screen
 - **1** means it's just barely scrolled off the top of the screen
-- All other values are interpreted linearly
+- All other values are interpolated linearly

 A constructor option allows you to track horizontal instead of vertical scrolling, and all the classes below work (or can easily be made to work) with horizontal scrolling as well.